isomerpages/moe-rivervalleyhigh/_information/Whole School/School Fees.md

 | IS (non-Asean) | $2,400 (2025) <br>$2,540 (2026)| $27 || $3 | $2,430 (2025)  <br>$2,570 (2026)|
 |  |  |  |  |  |  |

-\# Miscellaneous fees - Admin fees paid to MOE<br>
+#Miscellaneous fees - Admin fees paid to MOE
-\* 2nd Tier fees - &nbsp;Fees paid to the school for printing reading materials and worksheets

-Information correct as of 2021.&nbsp;The rates of school and miscellaneous fees payable are reviewed by the Ministry of Education and individual schools from time to time.
+Information correct as of 2024.&nbsp;The rates of school and miscellaneous fees payable are reviewed by the Ministry of Education and individual schools from time to time.
 For the most up-to-date information, please also refer to the&nbsp;[Ministry of Education website](https://www.moe.gov.sg/financial-matters/fees).